dhmunro/dudley/docs/syntax.rst

 compound or typedef forms, `{}` does not create a separate item in the layout, but is instead treated like a predefined primitive.

+Any of the forms in curly braces "{}" may appear as a named type item in a dict.
+Such a name may subsequently be used as a `type_name` in subsequent data declarations in the dict where it is declared or any descendant, but not outside that subtree.

 Parameter item
 --------------

-After the `=` sign, a parameter declaration resembles a data array declaration, except that a fixed integer value is permitted and a shape or filter is not:
+After the "=" sign, a parameter declaration resembles a data array declaration, except that a fixed integer value is permitted and a shape or filter is not:

 **param** is one of: